Can more than one investigator from an institution apply?

 Does the Foundation support basic science research?

-Yes, but it is critical for applicants to clearly state the relationship of their work to advancing cancer biology for work involving basic cellular biology where the connection is not obvious
+Yes, but it is critical for applicants to clearly establish the relationship of their work to advancing cancer biology for work involving basic cellular biology where the connection is not obvious

 Will scores and comments be made available to applicants?